 - Infoblox Trinsic

-Next to IP Address mastery is ensuring that each transaction is valid.
+Next to IP Address mastery, you must ensure that each transaction is valid.

-For starters, you can use the cardholder's device information and reputation scoring to assess the transaction's validity.
-Also, it would be best if you were sure to establish Address Verification Service (AVS) and tokenization for each transaction.
+First, you can use the cardholder's device information and reputation scoring to assess the transaction's validity.
+Also, you can use Address Verification Service (AVS) and tokenization to avoid unauthorized transactions.

-EMV 3D Secure also helps validate credit and debit card purchases, and geolocation traces the cardholder's location to ensure it is authentic.
-And integrating SSL in your store helps to establish secure encrypted communication between customer devices and payment solutions.
+Besides AVS and tokenization, EMV 3D Secure also helps validate credit and debit card purchases.
+Plus, geolocation can help you trace buyers' locations to ensure authenticity.
+Further, integrating SSL in your store helps establish secure encrypted communication between customer devices and payment solutions.

 You already know this, but it bears repeating: Not everyone who visits your store is a real customer.